SOC251 PRINCIPLES OF SOCIOLOGY

 1. apply selected sociological concepts in describing and interpreting specific social settings or circumstances;

 2. appreciate cultural differences that abound among human societies, along with being able to use “culture” as an explanation of human thought and behavior;

 3. recognize the principles of social organization that are common to all societies--despite the enormous cultural diversities that can exist among them;

 4. understand and conceivably be able to use the rudiments of basic social research; part and parcel of this will be the abilities to construct questionnaire items that can measure sociological variables and to construct and read cross-tabulation tables, line graphs, and data plots;

 5. apply some of the universal principles of “causal analysis” in your interpretations of empirical facts and in your critiques of interpretations offered by others.

 Sociological concepts tend to be quite abstract and difficult to appreciate at first wash.
 As such, they need to be approached from more than one angle.
 In this course, our approaches emphasize readings, lectures, discussions, and actually “doing” sociology.

-Student CHIP, Data Happy!
+Sociology with Student CHIP, Data

 is divided between lectures, focused discussions, and participation in sociological exercises.
 You are expected to take notes (some lecture areas are not covered in the books) and to actively participate in discussions and exercises.
 Attendance is mandatory!